vkorbes/GFX6502/README.md

   - [ ] Implement it from memory in Go.
   - [ ] Implement it for 6502, either NES or 6502js.
   - [ ] Implement it from memory on the NES.
+- [ ] Implement Snake on the NES.
+- [ ] Implement 3D tutorial from Coding Train in Go
+- [ ] Implement 3D tutorial from Coding Train on the NES
+- [ ] Implement 3D engine from javidx9 in Go
+- [ ] Implement 3D engine from javidx9 on the NES

+Extras:

+- [ ] Solve Project Euler puzzles in 6502
 - [ ] Re-implement all of these: https://www.youtube.com/playlist?list=PLB_ibvUSN7mzUffhiay5g5GUHyJRO4DYr

 ## Assembly Practice